 Purple permeates the city – Florence in Tuscany – in tribute to the football team that represents it – ACF Fiorentina, aka La Viola.
 It is said that the colour has no actual connotation but came about fortuitously after the original red-and-white halved shirts of Fiorentina were washed, presumably at too high a temperature, and the colours ran.
 Most likely apocryphal, and cannot explain the switch from black to white shorts that followed.
 In any case, such a diffusion would have resulted in pink.

 Conversely, the club's badge is informed by the city's heraldry.
 The roles are transposed, a fleur-de-lis does for both, typically in red mounted on a white background, certainly in the case of Fiorentina and often for the metropolis too.
-An ordinary state of affairs, except Florence is a UNESCO designated World Heritage Site, has been since 1982, remarkable for a plethora of Renaissance art and architecture.
-Football is an irrelevance generally for those who visit here and so few will make the connection, let alone be aware of it.
+An ordinary state of affairs, except Florence is a UNESCO designated World Heritage Site – has been since 1982 – remarkable for its Renaissance architecture.
+Football is an irrelevance generally for those who visit here and few will make the connection, let alone be aware of it.
 But the effect is the same: purple seems to suit the environment, just as if some design agency had proposed it as an apposite hue (no doubt for an exorbitant fee).

 Nervi's reinforced concrete, cantilevered roof.